Concurrent Alcohol and Fentanyl Abuse

 Assessment and Detox

-It's extremely important to detox from alcohol under medical supervision, as withdrawal symptoms can be life-threatening.
+It’s extremely important to detox and withdraw from alcohol under medical supervision, as withdrawal symptoms can be life-threatening.
 Ending use of fentanyl and alcohol without professional treatment is never advisable.
 Attempting to do so alone can result in extreme physical distress or death.

 Instead, someone dealing with addiction and dependence should seek an assessment from a medical or addiction professional.
 The assessment can: